-In this article, we’ll look at the four different hosting options — Shared Hosting, VPS (Virtual Private Server), Dedicated Hosting and Managed WordPress Hosting.
+In this article, we’ll look at the four different hosting options.
+Shared Hosting, VPS (Virtual Private Server), Dedicated Hosting, and Managed WordPress Hosting.
 We’ll cover what they are, why they’re different from one another, how much they cost, the pros and cons, when to choose each one, and — perhaps most importantly — when not to!

 The Analogy: Shared hosting is the McDonald’s of the hosting business.
-The product isn’t awful (we all have a burger every now and then), but it’s not appropriate for every situation — rather, a low-cost quick-fix with no bells or whistles.
+The product isn’t awful (we all have a burger every now and then), but it’s not appropriate for every situation.
+Rather, a low-cost, quick fix with no bells or whistles.

-All of the issues concerning shared hosting arise from the fact that you’re sharing the same environment with hundreds of other users, and thousands of other websites.
+All of the issues concerning shared hosting arise from the fact that you’re sharing the same environment with hundreds of other users and thousands of other websites.
 This can lead to four main problems:

-- Websites other than your own may use a disproportionate amount of resources on the server, leaving less for your websites and so causing them to slow down or grind to a halt.
+- Websites other than your own may use a disproportionate amount of resources on the server, leaving less for your websites and causing them to slow down or grind to a halt.

 - Security issues on one account may leak over to yours.
 You can protect your website with all the fancy tech at your disposal, but a problem at the server level may still affect you.

 Be wary of shared hosting pricing.
 Many hosts offer an initial discount that’s valid until your first renewal.
-Bluehost, for example, offer a new plan for $2.95 instead of the list price of $7.99.
+Bluehost, for example, provides a new plan for $2.95 instead of the list price of $7.99.

 Choosing Shared Hosting

 If you have low-traffic, relatively unimportant websites, shared hosting is an excellent and cheap way to keep them online.
-Personal blogs, client test sites, archived projects and projects being tested are all perfectly suited to the shared environment.
+Personal blogs, client test sites, archived projects, and projects being tested are all perfectly suited to the shared environment.

-As someone who’s been on both sides of the playing field (as a host user and in a management position at a host), my best advice is to know what you’re paying for.
+As someone who’s been on both sides of the playing field.
+As a host user and in a management position at a host, my best advice is to know what you’re paying for.

 The Nuts and Bolts

-The lower number already points to less risk from the bad neighbor effect, but what matters most is how these users are separated.
-VPS systems employ a hypervisor that oversees a complete virtual system for each user.
+The lower number already points to less risk from the harmful neighbor effect, but what matters most is how these users are separated.
+VPS systems employ a hypervisor that oversees each user’s virtual system.

 A decent low-tier VPS should clock in at around $20 to $30.
-The $50 to $100 tier can comfortably run most sites, but, if you need the extra oomph, there are VPS plans that reach into the thousands.
+The $50 to $100 tier can comfortably run most sites, but if you need the extra oomph, there are VPS plans that reach into the thousands.

-What You’re Paying For
+What You’re Paying For x Managed WordPress Hosting

 With VPS systems, you’re paying for three main things: